Amazon Advertising 101

 1. Product Display Ads:

 An Amazon Prime member can get a 30-day free trial of the service, in which they will be able to enjoy its benefits.
 To begin, you must first create an account on their website and then log in using your email address and password.
-After that, go to Amazon Smile where you choose a charitable organization that receives part of the purchase
+After that, go to Amazon Smile where you choose a charitable organization that receives part of the purchase.

 Simply put, if you want to track your performance, use a reporting tool that shows your campaigns’ clicks, spend, sales, advertising cost of sales (ACoS), detail page visits, average cost-per-click (ACPC), and so on.
+Monitoring your advertising costs is essential to ensure your campaigns remain profitable and efficient.

 2. Sponsored Campaigns:

 Advertising professional Daniel recommends including up to three distinct items in your advertisements.
 Monitoring the success of each campaign and customising accordingly will help to test which images, headlines, and landing pages gain the most traction.
+Running sponsored product campaigns is essential to track performance metrics such as CPC, ACoS, and ROI, allowing you to optimise your advertising strategy.

 3. Sponsored Products: